WHPA was formed in 1984 to help write the reasonable homeschool law we have today.

 WHPA watches for challenges to our homeschooling freedoms.

 WHPA provides current and accurate information about Wisconsin homeschooling law.

 WHPA prevents problems by promoting full compliance with the law.

 WHPA is the only organization that exists to serve all homeschoolers in Wisconsin.

-WHPA is a state-wide, inclusive, grassroots organization dedicated to protecting the right of freedom of parents to provide an education to their children according to their own principles and beliefs.
+WHPA is a state-wide, inclusive, non-partisan, grassroots organization dedicated to protecting the right of freedom of parents to provide an education to their children according to their own principles and beliefs.

 WPA is Now WHPA!